mackorone/mms/README.md

 ## Mouse API

-Your algorithm can communicate with the simulator via stdin/stdout.
+Algorithms communicate with the simulator via stdin/stdout.
 To issue a command, simply print to stdout.
 To read a response, simply read from stdin.
 All valid commands are listed below.
 Invalid commands are simply ignored.

+For commands that return a response, it's recommended to wait for the response before issuing additional commands.

 #### Summary

 ```c++
 int mazeWidth();
 int mazeHeight();